Sam Curran: Domestic and T20 career

+He was signed by Auckland Aces for the 2017–18 Super Smash.

 In April 2022, he was bought by the Oval Invincibles for the 2022 season of The Hundred.
 In June 2022, Curran took his first five-wicket haul in Twenty20 cricket, with 5/30 against the Hampshire Hawks in the 2022 T20 Blast.
 Later the same month, in the County Championship match against Kent, Curran scored his maiden century in first-class cricket, with 126 runs.
 He reached his hundred off just 62 balls.

+In 2026, Sam opened up on the groin injury that ruled him out of IPL 2026, admitting that the issue has been building up for a while before finally forcing a "tough desicion" to withdraw.